benjamin-burton7/Mealio/README.md

 * Static menus use `isStatic: true` and `items`
 * Weekly menus use `days`
 * The backend caches menu files and reloads them after the configured cache expiry time
+* In production, the scraper is intended to run every Monday at 07:00
-* The scraper should run before the backend cache refresh time so users see the latest menus
+* The backend cache is intended to expire at 08:00, so the first request after 08:00 reloads the fresh JSON files
+* The backend does not run the scraper itself; the scraper must be scheduled separately

 ## Suggested Workflow